 Under current legislation, death benefits paid as lump sums to beneficiaries where the pension-holder is under 75 on his/her demise are tax-free.
 The situation for the over 75’s is very different.
 An unreclaimable tax of 45% could be levied on the lump sum death benefit.
 In certain circumstances, this can be avoided or mitigated.
 However, when we consider that most people now live to 75 and beyond, this presents a real risk for the unprepared.

 Successive UK governments have had a habit recently of changing pension legislation without, it seems, too much thought for the differing circumstances of non-standard people.
 The same rules apply to a married couple with 2 children who rely almost entirely on one pension scheme, as a single person with no dependents and numerous sources of retirement income.

 Another legislative risk is a change to the Lifetime Allowance.
-This is the amount of total pension savings one can hold before a tax of either 25% or 55% will be levied on the excess.
-The LTA has gradually been whittled away from a high in 2010/11 of £1.8m to the £1m it is today.
+This is the amount of total pension savings one can hold before a tax of either 25%, or 55% will be levied on the excess.
+The LTA has gradually been whittled away from a high in 2010/11 of £1.8m to the £1m today.
 For anyone either near or over this level, serious consideration should be given to addressing this potential problem.
 There are indeed ways to mitigate any tax liability, but they have their limitations.

 The Overseas Transfer Charge

 The government introduced the Overseas Transfer Charge (OTC) of a 25% tax on the transfer of UK pensions to an overseas scheme in 2016.
 In general, residents of Europe/European Economic Economic (EEA) countries were exempt from this charge.